Manage product access

-- You can't give Jira Service Desk customers access to any product, and they aren't granted access to any either, regardless of your settings for the default product access.

-- Jira Service Desk customers don't appear in the search results when you search for users on the Application access page.

-- You can't mention Jira Service Desk customers in Jira or Confluence.

-For more information about Jira Service Desk customers, see Setting up service desk users.

-If you want to allow anonymous users (anyone not signed in) access to your products, you can manage it via permissions in each product.
-Anonymous users don't count towards your license.

-- Confluence – Global Permissions Overview
+Manage product access > > - You can't give Jira Service Desk customers access to any product, and they > aren't granted access to any either, regardless of your settings for the default > product access. > - Jira Service Desk customers don't appear in the search results when you search > for users on the Application access page. > - You can't mention Jira Service Desk customers in Jira or Confluence. > > For more information about Jira Service Desk customers, see Setting up service > desk users. > > If you want to allow anonymous users (people who have not logged in) access to > your products, set access permissions in each product.
+Anonymous users don't > count towards your license. > > - Confluence – Global Permissions Overview